Frequently Asked Questions for Internship Applicants

 Can I take an online course during the internship?

 It is highly unlikely that interns will be able to pursue online coursework during the internship.
-Interns can acquire access to Internet at least once a week when they visit Igangatown, where the UVP headquarters is and where Internet Cafes are located.
-Given the intensity of the work during the week, it is not feasible for interns to pursue online coursework that require them to participate in lectures during work hours during the weekday.
+Interns can acquire access to internet at least once a week when they visit Iganga town, where the UVP headquarters is and where Internet Cafes are located.
+Given the intensity of the work during the week and the internet connection in the villages, it is not feasible for interns to pursue online coursework that require them to participate in lectures during work hours during the weekday.
 However, interns are free to spend their weekends as they choose which may facilitate some convenience for educational purposes that must be done online.

 Are there any opportunities to shadow clinicians in Uganda?